marco-almeida/gobank/README.md

 This is an opinionated folder structure for Go projects where scalability and maintainability are the main concerns.

-The [Standard Go Project Layout](https://github.com/golang-standards/project-layout/tree/master) was taken into account as well as opinions from the golang community such as [How To Structure Your Golang (API) Projects!?](https://www.youtube.com/watch?v=EqniGcAijDI) and [MICROSERVICES IN GO: DOMAIN DRIVEN DESIGN AND PROJECT LAYOUT](https://mariocarrion.com/2021/03/21/golang-microservices-domain-driven-design-project-layout.html).
+The [Standard Go Project Layout](https://github.com/golang-standards/project-layout/tree/master) was taken into account as well as opinions from the golang community.

 - `cmd`: Entrypoint for this project, where the whole application is configured and executed.
 - `build`: Packaging and Continuous Integration.